 Fruska Gora National Park and monastiries

-If you’re visiting Novi Sad, consider taking a trip to Fruska Gora to escape the hustle and bustle of the city and get closer to nature.
+If you’re visiting Novi Sad, consider taking a trip to Fruska Gora to escape the city’s noise and get closer to nature.

 Fruska Gora Mountain and National Park is located in the northernmost part of Serbia and offers a beautiful, almost untouched landscape perfect for hiking.
 There are trails for every level of hiker, whether you’re just looking for fun or serious exercise.
 The park is also a popular destination for skiing in the winter and other sports activities.